sel4-cap/dev-kit-microkit-manifest/docs/appendices/guide_to_porting_sel4.md

 dtc -o maaxboard.dts temp.dtb
 ```

-Following creation of the platform's DTS file it should be stored in the `/tools/dts` folder of the `seL4` git repository and the `update-dts.sh` script (located in the same location) updated to reference the new DTS file.
+Following creation of the platform's DTS file it should be stored in the `boards` directory

 ## Previous Worked Examples